VedTheKnight/Streaming-ANN-and-Sliding-Window-KDE/README.md

   python compare2.py --data_type text --n 10000 --n_query 1000 --b 1 --eps 0.1
   ```
   The option `data_type` specifies the type of dataset, text or image.
 The plot is saved as `mean_relative_error_vs_rows.pdf` in the `Outputs` directory.
 * **Synthetic dataset**  Run the following command for synthetic dataset.
-Here also we have used Angular Hash and window size as 260.
+Here, we have used Angular Hash and a window size of 260.
   ```
   python mc_compare.py --b 1 --eps 0.1
   ```
-  Here, the options have same explanation as before.
+  Here, the options have the same explanation as before.
 The relative errors for RACE and AKDE are saved in *results_i.npy* for *i=1,2...,50* in `Synthetic_data_outputs_L2` directory.
 To plot the graph, run
   ```
   python mc_plot_compare.py
   ```